MIRS Biographical Profiles

-Cast 100% Of All Eligible Roll Call
+Cast 88% Of All Eligible Roll Call

 Votes This Session

 (154 out of 175)

 Marino, Steve (R)State Representative District 24

 Prior to becoming state Representative, he was elected as a Macomb County Commissioner in 2014.
 He was Sergeant-at-Arms of the Board of Commissioners and Chair and Vice-Chair of the Justice and Public Safety Committee.